Caveats About Analyzing LAT Pass 8 (P8R3_V3) Data

 Systematic Uncertainty on the Effective Area

-The following plot shows the systematic uncertainty band of the effective area for three different configurations:
+The following plot shows the systematic uncertainty band of the effective area for two configurations:

 Systematic Uncertainty on the PSF

 Systematics on the PSF are quantified in terms of the fractional uncertainty on the 68% containment radius (R68) of a point source.
 The following statements summarize the current findings from PSF validation studies performed with Vela and stacked, high-latitude AGN: